top of page

 The Reader's Brain

 Think of the human brain like a swimmer.
 Sure, swimmers can hold their breath for a long time, but eventually they need to come up for air.
-Readers too need this “take a breath” moment while they process what they read.
+Readers too need a mental “take a breath” moment while they process what they read.
 The period (.) gives readers that breath.
 Each time a reader reaches a period, they pause and, while it’s only a nanosecond pause, they “take a breath” and process the idea in the sentence.
 They understand, and they continue.
 During fight scenes, give your readers lots of breaths.

 When you have a long sentence, your readers need to absorb all the information at the beginning of the sentence, hold it in their minds and add on all the new information that comes at them through the middle of the sentence, and then, when they reach the end of the sentence, go back to all the information since the beginning of the sentence – and maybe even the sentence before that – and order, prioritize, and synthesize all of it to determine meaning and importance and understanding, which can take a long time and require a lot of brain power (see what I did there?).